 Dental crowns can be used in more situations than only root canal therapy.
 Fillings can put pressure on the healthy enamel, and if a cavity is really big, that filling could cause your tooth to fracture.
 Then there are times when a tooth has been damaged by injury or accident.
 Our CEREC crowns are caps made to look like healthy teeth using special 3-D computer technology to ensure they look great.
 A crown is fitted snugly over the damaged tooth to restore its function and look.

-What’s The Difference Between Dental Bridges And Implants?
+What Is the Difference Between Dental Bridges and Implants?

 Missing a tooth can make it harder to eat, so if you have a gap in your smile, we can help fill it and get you eating normally once again.
 Our dental bridges use a pair of crowns to securely hold a replacement tooth in that space.
 This replacement is made to fit that space in particular, so it will feel and look normal.
 Dental implants also use a replacement tooth, but they tend to last longer because they use an implanted artificial root to hold the tooth in place.
 We can even mix the two and use an implant-supported dental bridge.

-Your teeth are needed to eat, talk, and smile.
-If you have cavities, damage, or are missing some teeth, our restorative dentistry treatment can give you back the power and ability of your teeth.
-To learn more about our restorative dentistry treatment or to schedule your next appointment, give us a call today at 828-355-5673 or use our online form.
+Your teeth are needed to eat, talk and smile.
+If you have cavities, damage or missing teeth, our restorative dentistry treatment can give you back the power and ability of your teeth.
+To learn more about restorative dentistry in Boone, North Carolina, or to schedule your next appointment, give us a call today at 828-264-9938 or use our online form.